solyarisoftware/SMS-Echo-Server/README.md

 ## Step 1.
 Create your Skebby account

-- Configure Username and Password

-Register at Skebby to get your credentials:
+Create your account registering at Skebby website to get your credentials:

 * \<your_skebby_username\>
 * \<your_skebby_password\>